 Treatment of Inherited IRAs

 If you inherit an IRA or other retirement plan (401(k) or 403(b)), the rules on when you have to take your required minimum distributions can be complicated unless you are the spouse of the individual who passed away.
 In addition, the rules changed considerably with passage of the SECURE Act at the end of 2019, so they are different depending on whether the original owner died before or after January 1, 2020.

 If the decedent did not name a beneficiary, and you receive the funds through his estate, you must withdraw them by December 31st of the fifth year after his death.
 If, for instance, he were to pass away anytime during 2020, his heirs would have to complete the retirement plan withdrawals by December 31, 2025.
 They would lose the opportunity to defer the withdrawals throughout their lifetimes, simply taking the minimum distributions each year.
-And depending on the size of the retirement plan, if they waited to take the withdrawals to the fifth year, the lump sum withdrawal might push them into a higher tax bracket.
+And depending on the size of the retirement plan, if they waited to take the withdrawals until the fifth year, the lump sum withdrawal might push them into a higher tax bracket.
 This rule was not affected by the SECURE Act.

-Prior to the end of 2019, designated beneficiaries who were not surviving spouses of the decedent have the option of converting their share of the retirement plan to an inherited IRA.
-Unlike their own retirement plan, with an inherited IRA, the beneficiary must begin withdrawals by December 31st of the year after the year in which the original owner passed away.
-For instance, if you passed away in 2020, your beneficiaries would have to begin withdrawals by December 31, 2021.
-They would each take minimum distributions based on their own individual life expectancies using the IRS table found here.
+Prior to the end of 2019, designated beneficiaries who were not surviving spouses of the decedent had the option of converting their share of the retirement plan to an inherited IRA.
+Unlike their own retirement plan, with an inherited IRA, the beneficiary had to begin withdrawals by December 31st of the year after the year in which the original owner passed away.
+For instance, if the original owner passed away in 2019, you would have to begin withdrawals by December 31, 2020.
+You would take minimum distributions based on your own individual life expectancy using the IRS table found here.
 This explains why the table begins before age 70 ½, the earliest age by when you must take a minimum distribution from your own retirement plans (now 72 for those born after June 30, 1949).
-So, for instance, if a 30-year-old, who we’ll call Beth, inherits a $350,000 retirement plan she will only be required to withdraw $6,567 in the first year ($350,000 ÷ 53.3 = $6,567).
-However, she can withdraw as much as she wants even before age 59 ½ without paying a penalty, just paying income taxes.
-Beth can and should name beneficiaries to her inherited IRA, but if she passes away before withdrawing everything, they can’t then stretch the IRA even longer but instead must continue making withdrawals based on Beth’s hypothetical age if she were still alive.
+So, for instance, if a 30-year-old, who we’ll call Beth, inherited a $350,000 retirement plan, she would only have been required to withdraw $6,567 in the first year ($350,000 ÷ 53.3 = $6,567).
+However, she can withdraw as much as she wants even before age 59 ½ without paying a penalty—just paying income taxes.
+Beth can and should name beneficiaries to her inherited IRA, but if she passes away before withdrawing everything, they can’t then stretch the IRA even longer, but instead must continue making withdrawals based on Beth’s hypothetical age if she were still alive.
 So, if Beth passes away at 55 and Ben, who then is 30 years old, inherits the IRA, Ben will have to withdraw 1/29.6 of the IRA before the end of the following year rather than 1/53.3 of it as Beth did when she originally inherited the account.

 In short, inherited IRAs still allow significant deferral of taxes but not as much as your own retirement plan.

 If you inherit a retirement plan from your spouse, you may convert it into your own IRA and it will be treated as if you had funded the account yourself.
 So you would then use your own life expectancy in determining minimum withdrawals.
-If your spouse was over 70 ½ and had already begun taking required minimum distributions, but you’re under 70 ½, you can stop taking distributions until you reach the required age.
+If your spouse was over 70 ½ and had already begun taking required minimum distributions, but you’re under 70 ½ (or 72), you can stop taking distributions until you reach the required age.
 Don’t forget to name beneficiaries to your new IRA.
 Except for the new required beginning age, the SECURE Act made no change for spouses.